Crypteq/BC7MOD/README.md

 - Vehicle menu is integrated in the main mod menu (modified)
 - Vehicle customisation options are now divided into more logic categories. (modified)
 - Some functions that where barely used are removed (removed)

+## License
+The code is available under the GNU V3 license.